-The estate planning process involves the structuring of assets in the most tax effective way in order to ensure protection and preservation of assets from one generation to the next.
-It includes the drafting or reviewing of your will.
+The Estate Planning process involves the structuring of assets in the most tax efficient way in order to ensure protection and preservation of assets from one generation to the next.
+It includes the drafting or reviewing of your Will.

 Factors that should be taken into account include:

 - Ensuring that the structuring of assets in the Estate and the Will are synchronised to make the execution of your wishes feasible;

 - Providing for minor children;